PongAlmighty/GoogleSheetScoreboard/readme.md

 ## How it works

 The HTML page is loaded is empty.
-It then makes an AJAX call to `sheet.json.php` which downloads the Google Sheet and returns up a cooked JSON object.
-The scripts in `players.js` then loop over the JSON and output a `<div/>` per player and score.
+It then calls `loadData()` which makes an AJAX call to `sheet.json.php` which downloads the Google Sheet and returns up a cooked JSON object.
+The scripts in `players.js` then loops over the JSON and output a `<div/>` per player and score. `

-The page will refresh every N seconds based on the value of `$refreshRate`.
+The page will refresh every N seconds based on the value of `$refreshRate` by repeatedly calling `loadData()`.

 If the total score is  `0`, all players are shown at font size `10px`.
-The moment someone scores a point.
-The moment one player scores a point, only them, and other players with more than `0` will show.
+The moment someone scores a point, only them, and other players with more than `0`, will show.
 The higher your score the larger font size your player is shown in.